treeverse/lakeFS/docs/reference/commands.md

 **note:** This command is a lakeFS plumbing command.
 Don't use it unless you're really sure you know what you're doing.
 {: .note .note-warning }

-restores refs (branches, commits, tags) from the underlying object store to a bare repository
+Restores refs (branches, commits, tags) from the underlying object store to a bare repository

 #### Synopsis